top of page

 Mountain Landscape

-Transform nightmares and lucid dreams for healing, insight, and personal growth
+Transform nightmares and dream disturbances for healing, insight, and personal growth

 Lucid Dreaming Therapy: Service

-LDT centers on the practice of lucid dreaming, and is different from traditional dream interpretation or dreamwork.
-As a novel therapy, the philosophy developing behind LDT is derived from modern psychology and scientific research, as well as Eastern influences, such as mindfulness and Tibetan Buddhist Dream Yoga.
-You do not need to already have lucid dreams to benefit from LDT.
+Lucid dreaming therapy centers on the practice lucid and is different from traditional dream interpretation.
+The philosophy developing behind lucid dreaming therapy is derived from modern psychology and scientific research, as well as Eastern influences, such as mindfulness and Tibetan Buddhist Dream Yoga.
+You do not need prior lucid dreaming experience to benefit from LDT.
+While individuals with high dream recall and vivid dreams may find it easier to induce lucid dreams, inducing a lucid dream is not necessary to benefit from Lucid Dreaming Therapy.
+Much of the therapeutic value comes from the process of preparing for and later integrating dream experiences within the therapy session

 Lucid Dreaming Therapy: Text